Jurshsmith/data-fuel/README.md

 ## Sync Engine

 A Tokio-powered syncing engine designed to parallel-fetch blockchain data from rate-limited distributed services with the most performance possible.
-To learn more about its high-level architecture, please read `README.md` in its context.
+To view its high-level architecture analysis, please read `README.md` in its directory.

 ### Running